-Promoting the health, wellness, safety and security of youth interacting with the university begins with the shared commitment of program staff, volunteers and administrators to the university’s high standards for the wellbeing of your child.
-Parents and guardians are important partners in this effort, and should:
+Promoting the health, wellness, safety and security of youth interacting with the university begins with the shared commitment of program faculty, staff, volunteers and administrators to the university’s high standards for the well-being of your child.

 - Completely and accurately fill out all registration forms.